twinfoundation/nft/packages/nft-rest-client/docs/reference/classes/NftClient.md

 • **options?**

-Additional options for the NFT service.
+Additional options for the NFT component.

 • **options.namespace?**: `string`

-The namespace of the connector to use for the NFT, defaults to service configured namespace.
+The namespace of the connector to use for the NFT, defaults to component configured namespace.

 #### Returns